lldb3/docker-traefik/README.md

 #### Restic Rest-server

+NB: add `.htpasswd` in rest-server folder in order to use authentication, or specify the `--no-auth` flag in OPTIONS.
 Test the config using the restic client as such: `restic -r rest:https://user:pass@restic.$DOMAINNAME:443/user init`.
 The user and pass should be configured, and the '443' option can be ommited as the `https` option provides the value.

 For **TLS**, it is not needed as trefik handles it for you.